DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 330: "And then my hips went kerBAM!" -DeviCat (01-Apr-18)
 * <missing quote 331, ask CCB for it please>
 * 332: "I'm just going to finish this thumb... if I can devicatNOM ..." -DeviCat (02-Apr-18)
+* <missing quotes 333-334, please ask CCB for them>
+* 335: "Blacksouls and Rosu quote everything.
+If it flies out of my mouth and it's funny, they quote it." -DeviCat (02-Apr-18)
-* <missing quotes 333-337, please ask CCB for them>
+* <missing quotes 336-337, please ask CCB for them>
 * 338: "All those hugs! ![devicatHUG](https://static-cdn.jtvnw.net/emoticons/v1/1291590/1.0) You're making painting hair that much more fun." -DeviCat (04-Apr-18)
 * 339: "the trees have begun to breed" -r4v3n_x (05-Apr-18)
 * 340: "I'm a bard in this world.
 I give buffs by singing and dancing." -DeviCat (07-Apr-18)